 Let’s rearrange the interface a bit.
-For e.g. I want to move this Preview panel in between the Pin Values and the Dashboard panels thus further dividing the right sideband.
+E.g. I want to move this Preview panel in between the Pin Values and the Dashboard panels thus further dividing the right sideband.
 I simply grab the panel at its header.
-As I dragging it along the sideband I can see the possible target areas marked with blue.
+As I drag it along the sideband I can see the possible target areas marked with blue.
 At the desired one I release the mouse.
 As we can see, a new icon appeared here in the first group, representing the Preview panel.

 Within the band, the panels can be resized as well.
 There is a special resizing method.
 I add a fourth panel to demonstrate it.
 If we hold down the Control key while dragging the separator, the upper and lower group of panels are resized proportionally, they maintain their relative sizes.

 The sides bands have a priority system.
 Currently, the right band fills the window in full height thus seizing this corner from the bottom band.
 We can change that priority.
 There’s a little hamburger menu here in the tab bar.
 It contains the four possible arrangements of the sidebars.
 E.g. we can give the right corner to the bottom bar, or take the left corner away and give the full height to the File Browser, and so on.

 As I mentioned before we can place our panels into the central area as well if we want to see them enlarged.
 This feature is particularly useful with the Preview panels.
 I grab this one and simply drop it in the central area.
 It appears as a tab.
 I also drop the Preview 1 panel which resides in the first side group here.
 Now we can switch between them using the tabs in the same way we do between the documents.

 The hamburger menu I mentioned before also contains the list of all the tabs, so we can select documents and central-placed panels here as well.